ABOUT THE APPVABACKGROUND |OBJECTIVES | MEMBERSHIP | PEACEKEEPING MEMORIAL | POLICE OVERVIEW | POLICY | SPIA | TRIBUTES

 Australia’s peacekeeping and peacemaking (enforcement) involvement commenced in Indonesia on 14 September 1947, with four Australian Military officers becoming the first UN peacekeepers in the world by deploying to the United Nations Good Offices Commission in Dutch East Indies (Indonesia).
 It has since involved the contribution of over 66,000 veterans, who have participated in 73 Operations to 64 different countries non-stop up to the present day with Iraq, Middle East, Afghanistan, Africa and the Solomon Islands.
 The roles recognised by our association include Warlike and Non-Warlike Operations including Peacekeeping, Peacemaking, United Nations Contingents, Military Observers, Truce Supervision, Emergency Forces, Special Commissions, Humanitarian Aid, Monitoring Forces, Demining Teams and Training Teams – and any other Australian Defence Force (ADF), New Zealand Defence Force (NZDF), and Australian Federal, State and Territory Police Operations.

-Since 1975 (post Vietnam War), Australia has sent thousands of troops and police to War Service around the world.
-Most recent and better known operations being the International Force in East Timor (INTERFET) Oct 1999 - Feb 2000; The International Coalition Against Terror (ICAT) in Afghanistan 2002; The War in IRAQ 2003 - Present; and again deployment of Special Operations Task Forces to Afghanistan in 2005 - present.
+Since 1975 (post Vietnam War), Australia has deployed thousands of troops and police to War Service around the world.
 The term "Peacemaking", colloquially, in the terms of the APPVA means those ADF members who have served on Warlike Service since 1975.
 Although under the auspices of the United Nations Charter, "Peacemaking" is a function of diplomatic process, prior to the agreement of the UN Security Council Resolution and prior to the deployment of a Peacekeeping Force (PKF) to a designated mission.

-Under the auspices of the APPVA, the term "Peacemaker" realistically reflects Active Service or Warlike Service since 1989, when Australia sent the first Engineer Contingent to Namibia in South West Africa.
-From 1989 onwards, ADF members have served on warlike service in the following countries:
+In 1989 Australia sent the first Engineer Contingent to Namibia in South West Africa.
+Since then, ADF members have served on warlike service in the following countries: